Sturt Street Gardens: History

 Sturt Street, the main boulevarde of Ballarat, was created by the first survey of the town in 1851 by WS Urquhart.
 In the 1860s a dual carriageway with central median strip was created.

 Victorian Heritage Register Sites

 Titanic Memorial Bandstand

 RMS Titanic Memorial in front of Mechanics Institute.

-The SS Titanic Memorial Bandstand is an excellent and unusual example of creative bandstand design of the Edwardian period, a picturesque composition with dominant roofs of oriental character, it is an exotic and important element of the streetscape of Sturt Street.
+The SS Titanic Memorial Bandstand is an unusual example of bandstand design of the Edwardian period, a picturesque composition with dominant roofs of oriental character, it is an important element of the streetscape of Sturt Street.

 Constructed in 1915, it is one of the few remaining examples of what was once a building type found commonly in the parks and gardens of many municipalities.
 It serves as a tangible reminder of a highly popular form of entertainment, prominent on the community agenda for many years.
 The construction of the bandstand and its survival until now also reflects the place of music in Ballarat's cultural identity and the continuing prominence of music in the community.